 iCloud: Erase your device with Find My iPhone

 If your iOS device, Apple Watch, or Mac is lost or stolen, you can erase it using Find My iPhone on iCloud.com if you set up Find My iPhone on the device before it was lost.
 If Find My iPhone isn’t set up on your missing device, see the Apple Support article If your iPhone, iPad, or iPod touch is lost or stolen.
 If you have Family Sharing set up, you can erase your family members’ devices, too.
-For more information, see the Apple Support article Family Sharing.
+See the Apple Support article Family Sharing.

 When you remotely erase a device, Activation Lock remains on to protect it.
 Your Apple ID and password are required to reactivate the device.